nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 Little 40 dude's been around for a while.
 He's pretty lucky little turd.
 You're right.
 Right.
 Yeah.

 Alright.
 So they both take damage, but neither of them appear to be in immediate danger.
 Oh, they're in danger.
-That's Carson's turn.
+That's Karsten's turn.
 They're in danger.

 Stick your sword right through them both and lift them up.
 Point to them.
 I'm a brat.
 It's a pretty violent way to go.
 I like it.